 Lack of time

 Your organization’s web team typically builds landing pages.
-While that work is time-consuming, more time is lost waiting for the web team to get to that task.
+Although that work is time-consuming, more time is lost waiting for the web team to get to that task.
 Let’s be honest.
-They have many more pressing matters than your landing page.
-In the absence of others – or you – having skill, wait, you must.
+They probably have more pressing matters than your landing page.
+In the absence of others—or you—having the right skills, wait, you must.

 Insufficient control

-On top of that is the bottleneck, the review and approval process.
-Most organizations’ inefficiency in creating landing pages is amplified by their unwieldy review and approval process – particularly with a centralized approval method.
-Oh yes, that becomes a massive time-suck for all involved.
+On top of that is the bottleneck—the review and approval process.
+Most organizations’ inefficiency in creating landing pages is amplified by their unwieldy review and approval process, particularly with a centralized approval method that becomes a massive time-suck for all involved.

 Integration issues

 Creating an email or a landing page in an ESP/MAP is difficult.
-For example, the rigid templates offered by ESPs/MAPs require web team support as these hand-coded forms often break.
+For example, the rigid templates offered by ESPs/MAPs require web team support because these hand-coded forms often break.

 Usability concerns

-To be able to use stand-alone landing page builders takes lots of practice.
-While these builders tend to be flexible in terms of what you can do or build, they do not control how they’re used or what gets built.
+Using stand-alone landing page builders takes lots of practice.
+Although these builders tend to be flexible in terms of what you can do or build, they do not control how they’re used or what gets built.
 As a result, such pages can be off-brand nightmares.

 The builders in ESPs/MAPs afford control but in a very inflexible way.
 What’s more, they are very difficult to learn to use.
 Those two factors translate to needing experts to deal with problems or make adjustments.